algzjh/algzjh.github.io/_pages/about.md

 I earned my B.S. degree in computer science and technology from Central South University in 2019.
 As an undergraduate student, I have conducted research under the supervision of Prof. [Jiazhi Xia](https://www.xiajiazhi.com/index.html), where I focused on high-dimensional data visualization.

-I am currently an algorithm engineer in the Alimama department of Alibaba Taotian Group.
-I am interested in data analysis, visualization, risk control, and large model applications in the advertising field.
+I am currently an algorithm engineer in the [Alimama department](https://www.alimama.com/index.htm) of Alibaba Taotian Group.
+I am interested in data analysis, visualization, risk control, and large AI model applications in the E-commerce and advertising field.

 **Email**: jiehuizhou1997@gmail.com

-**Blog**: [Yuque](https://www.yuque.com/algzjh) (for scientific research), [CSDN](https://algzjh.blog.csdn.net/) (for competitive programming in the past)
+**Blog**: [Zhihu](https://www.zhihu.com/people/zhou-jie-hui-11) (for knowledge sharing), [Yuque](https://www.yuque.com/algzjh) (for research note management), [CSDN](https://algzjh.blog.csdn.net/) (for competitive programming in the past)